HomeHistory

 A week later, he was recaptured and sent to Texas State Penitentiary in Huntsville, where he was to serve a 14-year sentence.
 While there, he was subjected to physical and sexual abuse by another inmate.
 Barrow killed the man by caving his skull in with a metal pipe.
 Another inmate already serving a life sentence came to the aid of Barrow and claimed responsibility.

-While in prison, Clyde cut two of his toes off in order to get out of laboring in the fields.
+While in prison, Clyde cut off two of his toes in order to get out of laboring in the fields.
 Unbeknownst to him, his mother had managed to secure his release, and six days later, on February 2, 1932, he was a free man once again.
 His time in jail, however, had changed him.
-He was angry and bitter and sought revenge against the system which had allowed his abuse.
+He was angry and bitter and sought revenge against the system that had allowed his abuse.

 After being released, Clyde stayed with Bonnie while recuperating from his injuries.
 Within two weeks, he had convinced Bonnie to join him in a life of crime.
 With the aid of other hardened criminals, the Barrow gang was formed, and a crime spree ensued.